lydell/cli-flags-parser/README.md

 - `-abc`: Groups of short flags.
 - `-abc=value`: Groups of short flags, the last one with a value.
 - `--` to stop parsing flags.
-- `--delimiter -- --next-option`: `--` can still be used as a value without stopping flags parsing.
+- `--delimiter -- --next-flag`: `--` can still be used as a value without stopping flags parsing.

 ## Not supported

 - `-d/`: Flag values right next to short flags.
 This is a complicated and confusing feature.
 Use `-d /` or `-d=/` instead.
 - `+f /f`: Other types of flags.
-If you need that, cli-options-parser might not be the library for you.
+If you need that, cli-flags-parser might not be the library for you.

 ## API